 In this Easter message, Pastor Joel Khouri unpacks what it really means that “He is alive”—not just as a past event, but as a present reality that changes everything about how we live right now.

-Drawing from John 11 (Lazarus), Romans 6, Ephesians 4, and other key passages, Joel shows that:
+Drawing from John 11 (Lazarus), Romans 6, Ephesians 4, and other key passages, Pastor Joel shows that:

 Resurrection is more than an event; it’s a life we participate in.